Family Medical Records (cont.)

 Important Information to Have in Your Personal File

 Essential medical information will be different for each person.
-Although it may not seem relevant, knowledge of even the smallest medical detail could potentially save a life.
-Keeping an up-to-date and concise health record for yourself and your family members is strongly recommended for everyone.
+Although it may not seem relevant, knowledge of even the smallest medical detail could potentially provide critically helpful information.
+Keeping an up-to-date and concise health record for oneself and family members is strongly recommended for everyone.

-Some of the essential personal health records that should be kept in one's permanent file at home may include:
+Some of the essential personal health records that should be kept in one's permanent file at home may include the following:

 - Major medical problems: a complete list of all current and past medical problems.
 This should include chronic diseases such as diabetes, asthma, emphysema, high blood pressure, high cholesterol, HIV/AIDS, cancers, strokes, heart attacks, ulcers, etc.